 - Eat well.
 Your outer is a reflection of your inner.
 Stay clear of white products – think flour, sugar, pasta etc. Eat a LOT of salad.
 Even if its just green leaves.
 That’s a start.
 Don’t cover them with a dressing though – they are loaded with sugar.

 - Eat too much sugar.
 And yes that includes chocolate.
 It’s not an old wives tale….

 - The type of chocolate that affected people usually prefer is milk chocolate.
 Dairy generally contains antibiotics from the animals and is totally unnecessary for human consumption.
 All dairy.

 - Use those strip things to rip out your blackheads.
 First of all they RIP your skin, NICE.
 Secondly – they’re just nasty.

 - Drink too much alcohol.
-Booze is loaded with sugar – see above – also raises your body temperature (hot flush anyone?) and thus raises inflammation.
+Booze is loaded with sugar, nutritionists call it ‘liquid fire’ – and it also raises your body temperature (hot flush anyone?) and thus raises inflammation.
 And massively dehydrates you.
 Which makes your skin look like you’ve just been dug up.